 The recorder will keep track of all of the ideas suggested.
-She will record on a blackboard during the class time, but save a record of the notes for your report.
+S/he will record during the class time, but save a record of the notes for your report.

 The moderator will keep things flowing and attempt to enforce the rules.